 If you’re currently planning a wedding, you may be experiencing sticker shock at how much it costs to say “I do.”
-According to a recent study conducted by online wedding planner The Knot, the average wedding cost was $35,329 in 2016.
+According to a recent study conducted by online wedding planner The Knot, the average wedding cost is $35,329.
 And that cost doesn’t even include the cost of a honeymoon, which could add several thousand dollars to that total.

 According to a recent article by Buzzfeed, here are 5 smart ways to save on the cost of a wedding: